siliconcompiler/siliconcompiler/docs/README.md

 On a Mac `brew install graphviz`, or on Linux `sudo apt install graphviz`.

 If you have a Latex distribution installed, you can also generate PDF documentation through `make latexpdf`.
 For a full list of targets Sphinx supports, run `make` from this directory.

+In order to generate the PDF docs, you will need to install the following additional packages:
+  `sudo apt install latexmk`
+  `sudo apt install texlive-latex-extra`
+  `sudo apt install imagemagick`

 ## Docs structure